 Fort Rodd, a National Historic Site, also includes the lighthouse.
 This was a coastal artillery site built in the 1890’s to defend the naval base in Victoria.
 As you walk around you can see canons, artillery and information signage telling you all about what life used to like there.
 The naval base is still in use and you can frequently see navy vessels when you visit the Esquimalt Lagoon.

 I decoupaged a photo of the lighthouse onto a shell that was found at the Esquimalt Lagoon, almost next door to the lighthouse.
 I came across the photo in a magazine and cut it out because it would fit this craft perfectly.
+I used the Mod Podge gloss for this product.

 The shell is almost 12.3 cm.
 (5 inches) across by 8.5 cm (2.5 inches) high.
 We found an even bigger shells 16 cm (6.5 inches) x 11 cm (4.5 inches) which we use as a soap dish.